dendronhq/dendron-site/vault/dendron.topic.refactoring.md

 ## Use Cases

-- Renaming a note.
+- Renaming a note
-- Renaming a linked note.
+- Renaming a linked note
-- Moving a note.
+- Moving a note
-- Refactoring a hierarchy.
+- Refactoring a hierarchy
-- Moving a Markdown header.
+- Moving a Markdown header
-- Renaming a Markdown header.
+- Renaming a Markdown header
-- Converting a link.
+- Converting a link

 ## Getting Started